How to deal with iOS Fragmentation?

 - Exhaustive range of Apple devices like iPhones and iPads running on the latest and legacy versions of iOS.
 For example, one can test on iPhone SE, iPhone 14 Pro Max, iPhone 13, iPhone 12 Mini, and so on.

 - Tools to debug websites or iOS applications using Safari DevTools, device logs, video recordings, and screenshots for each test.

 - Secure and encrypted tunnel for Local Testing of websites and applications on local test development servers.

 - Integrations with popular iOS app automation frameworks like Appium, XCUITest, etc., for executing automated tests on iPads or iPhones.

 Unlike Google’s Android, the Apple ecosystem isn’t open-source.
 This is a driving factor behind Apple’s minimal fragmentation levels.
-However, developers seeking to develop apps for Apple devices need to ensure that their apps and websites are optimized for all the latest versions and configurations of iOS or iPadOS.
+However, developers seeking to develop apps for Apple devices must ensure that their apps and websites are optimized for all the latest versions and configurations of iOS or iPadOS.
 This ensures that a larger audience can use these apps.

 BrowserStack’s cloud infrastructure facilitates comprehensive testing of websites and applications on Apple devices for developers and QAs.
 Additionally, the real device cloud is consistently updated with the latest Apple devices (running on the newest iOS versions) and browsers.
 Thus, optimizing software using this cloud platform becomes intuitive as it assists teams in confidently releasing robust applications at scale.